-Christmas cooking is always a delightful smell, because all the aromas wafting out of the kitchen are always nice.
-But we’ve also been experimenting with reed diffusers in recent years, as they’re safer than candles when you can’t see well, they have a nice variety of scents and they last a while.
-A diffuser is basically a glass jar containing a perfume liquid, into which you put special reed sticks.
+Christmas cooking is always a delightful smell, with all of the hunger-inducing aromas wafting out of the kitchen.
+But we also get reed diffusers sometimes, as they’re safer than candles when you can’t see well, plus they have a nice variety of scents and they last a while.
+A diffuser is basically a glass jar containing a perfumed liquid, into which you put special reed sticks.
 The perfume then gets absorbed up the sticks and evaporates gradually into the air, and you turn the sticks over periodically.
-So it’s a very subtle smell that keeps being generated for quite a while, they last for weeks.
+So it’s a very subtle smell that keeps being generated for weeks.

 I know some people don’t think that Die Hard is a Christmas movie, but it’s set at Christmas and is an amazing action film, and even its writer has confirmed that it is a festive flick, so I count it as one of the best festive treats.
-Home Alone & Home Alone 2 are always great fun too (though the other sequels aren’t worth bothering with), and I also enjoy The Muppet Christmas Carol and Elf.
+Home Alone & Home Alone 2 are my favourite comedy films (though the other sequels aren’t worth bothering with), while I’ve also enjoyed The Muppet Christmas Carol and Elf in the past.
 I’ve also seen It’s A Wonderful Life, which is a lovely old film, plus I like the animated short films The Snowman, The Snowman & The Snow Dog & Father Christmas.
 I don’t watch any of these things every single year, but I revisit each of them every so often.

 Those are just a few examples, I’ve seen various others over the years.
-Check out My Christmas Posts to see any others that I’ve mentioned in the past.
+Check out My Christmas Posts to see any others that I’ve mentioned in my posts.